 Because it takes a while to sink in fully I prefer to use it at night as I know when I wake up I will have soft, moisturised skin but without that sticky feeling.

 Ovelle Aqueous Cream is something I discovered late last year as I had extremely dry skin on my hands and nothing was helping it at all until one day a pharmacist suggested this, so I picked it up and within a week I had soft skin again.

 No more dry patches and no more cracked skin.
 I was shocked.
-I don’t think I’d ever used a product that had helped my hands as much, bar my Elizabeth Arden Eight Hour Hand Cream, however, even that wasn’t doing much for my hands.
+I don’t think I’d ever used a product that had helped my hands as much, bar my Elizabeth Arden Eight Hour Hand Cream.
+However, even that wasn’t doing as much as this for my hands.
 I’ve been using the Aqueous Cream since and I cannot recommend it enough.

 It costs around €4 for a 500g tub and it lasts for ages.
 It doesn’t feel greasy or oily on my skin, it doesn’t leave a film on my skin either and it absorbs quickly too.

 Onto the misses now, thankfully there aren’t too many.